magium/configuration-manager/README.md

 > A quick word on XML.
 Why is he using XML?
 It's not cool anymore!
 YAML or JSON would make me feel much better.
 >
 > The answer is that neither YAML, JSON, nor PHP files are self documenting.
 I'm sure there are tools out there that might allow you to do some of that but there is nothing out there that compares to what is available for XML.
-I am a firm believer that some for of introspection which can be used for error detection or, more importantly, code completion, significantly reduce the amount of startup time.
+I am a firm believer that when introspection is be used for error detection or, more importantly, code completion, it significantly reduce the amount of time spent on getting things to work.
 It simply requires less memorizing and less copy-and-pasting.
 But that said, if you look in the /lib directory you will find that the intention is to support all of those formats for the masochists out there.
-I just haven't done it yet.

 Take a look inside the `magium-configuration.xml` file.
 Much of it is, I believe, self explanatory.
 However, note the `persistenceConfiguration` and `cache` nodes.
 Those are converted to arrays and passed into the `Zend\Db\Adapter\Adapter` and `Zend\Cache\StorageFactory` classes, respectively.
 Note, also, the `contextConfigurationFile` node.
 That contains a reference to the next configuration file.